-- is integral and directly related to the sole or principal object of the PBO which must be to carry on PBA 3(c);38 - is carried out or conducted on a basis substantially the whole39 of which is directed towards the recovery of cost; and40 - does not result in unfair competition with other taxable entities.41
+- is carried out or conducted on a basis substantially the whole of which is directed towards the recovery of cost; and - does not result in unfair competition with other taxable entities.

-A PBO may not be a party to, or permit itself to be used for any transaction, operation or scheme, the sole or main purpose of which is or was to reduce, postpone, or avoid any tax, duty or levy which would otherwise have been or would have become payable by any person under the Act or under any other Act administered by the Commissioner.42 This rule will apply irrespective of whether the PBO itself or any other person benefitted from the reduction, postponement or avoidance of any applicable tax, duty or levy.
+A PBO may not be a party to, or permit itself to be used for any transaction, operation or scheme, the sole or main purpose of which is or was to reduce, postpone, or avoid any tax, duty or levy, which would otherwise have been or would have become payable by any person under the Act or under any other Act administered by the Commissioner.
+This rule will apply irrespective of whether the PBO itself or any other person benefitted from the reduction, postponement or avoidance of any applicable tax, duty or levy.